quantumJLBass/boa-fraud/profiles/corporations/IDEA/IDEA alfn/idea alfn.md

 Idea Law Group LLC Attorney
 Lucketta McMahon
 Attorney
-Lucketta McMahon has 18 years’ experience as a licensed attorney in Wyoming for IDEA Law Group.
+Lucketta McMahon has 18 years' experience as a licensed attorney in Wyoming for IDEA Law Group.
 Ms. McMahon representants creditor rights in areas of mortgage default, excitons, title resolution, litigation and bankruptcy matters in Wyoming for the firm, and also licensed in Arkansas, and Wisconsin.
 Ms. McMahon works closely with our clients to review and research all documents and actions relevant to statues and regulations.

 Jacqueline Serrao, IDEA Law Group LLC
 Jacqueline Sorrao
 Attorney
 Jacqueline Serrao has 14 years of experience as an attorney licensed in California.
-At IDEA Law Group, Ms. Serrao’s focus is on real estate litigation, post-foreclosure eviction, and creditors’ rights.
+At IDEA Law Group, Ms. Serrao's focus is on real estate litigation, post-foreclosure eviction, and creditors' rights.
 She has an extensive background representing debtors and creditors in bankruptcy court.
-Ms. Serrao’s experience on both debtor and creditor sides gives her a broad perspective in evaluating and achieving her clients’ goals.
+Ms. Serrao's experience on both debtor and creditor sides gives her a broad perspective in evaluating and achieving her clients' goals.

 Andrew Yarrington
 Andrew Yarrington
 Attorney
 Andrew Yarrington graduated from the University of New Mexico, School of Law and was admitted to the New Mexico Bar in 2002.
-Prior to attending Law School, Mr. Yarrington received his Bachelor’s degree in History with a Minor in Business Administration from the University of New Mexico in 1998.
+Prior to attending Law School, Mr. Yarrington received his Bachelor's degree in History with a Minor in Business Administration from the University of New Mexico in 1998.

 Mr. Yarrington is a Senior Litigation Attorney with IDEA Law Group, whose focus is on creditor bankruptcy, real estate, foreclosure litigation, and Fair Debt Collection Practices Act issues.
 He has been instrumental in defining New Mexico law on foreclosure matters, namely, standing to enforce a note in both bankruptcy court and state court, through his arguments and briefings.